Nov 11, 2020 Namiko

 Traditional vs Low-Risk MVP

-Ideas on the features and functions of software quality products and mobile apps can be grand.
+Ideas on the features and functions of software quality assurance products and mobile apps can be grand.

 The traditional way of product development revolves around ideas – sometimes, senseless ideas.
 You have many ideas that you want to see in your application, and there are going to be a lot of features.
 You end up in active engagement with tens of different mobile app development companies to find the best solution.
 It takes hundreds of calls and quotes until you decide on who you work with, and fingers crossed the market will respond well to the launched product.
 If not, you will have no choice but to invest more after writing a big check for the first version you just released.